 - client-centered conflict resolution services include mediation, arbitration, collaborative problem solving, and consulting on workplace conflict management

 Marnie Huff is an elected member of the ABA Section of Dispute Resolution Council and serves as its Strategic Outreach Officer.
 She is past Chair of the Tennessee Bar Association Dispute Resolution Section and a founding member of the Tennessee Association of Professional Mediators.
-She was recently elected to serve on the Board of Directors of the Nashville Bar Association.
+She is an elected member of the Nashville Bar Association's Board of Directors.

 ADR News and Reports, a selection of national, state and local news of interest to Tennessee attorneys, mediators and arbitrators.

-- Safety planning recommendations from ACR.
-The Association for Conflict Resolution Taskforce on Safety in ADR has issued a paper, "ADR Safety Planning: Recommended Guidance."
+- The Association for Conflict Resolution Taskforce on Safety in ADR has issued a paper, "ADR Safety Planning: Recommended Guidance."

-- IRS Revenue Procedure 2014-64, regarding mediation with the IRS will be published on December 29, 2014 in Internal Revenue Bulletin 2014-53.
+- IRS Revenue Procedure 2014-63, regarding mediation with the IRS was published on December 29, 2014 in Internal Revenue Bulletin 2014-53at pages 1014-22.
 Rev. Proc.
-2014-63 expands and clarifies the types of examination and collection cases and issues in the IRS Appeals administrative process that are eligible for mediation under Section 7123(b)(1) of the Internal Revenue Code.
+2014-63 expands and clarifies the types of examination and collection cases, and issues in the IRS Appeals administrative process, that are eligible for mediation under Section 7123(b)(1) of the Internal Revenue Code.
 IRS Appeals Officers trained in mediation serve as mediators at no cost to the taxpayer.
 A taxpayer has the option of paying for a qualified non-IRS co-mediator.